“If you eat and drink more calories than you burn off, then you’ll gain weight,”–Coca-Cola

 Putting the Calorie Model in its proper place

-The conversations would therefore be better discussed in a “complex systems model“.
+The conversations would therefore be better discussed in a “Complex Systems Model“.
 Obesity would now shift from a focus on the energy expenditure model to a focus on a communication and stress regulation model.
 How systems interact with stress, resources and adaptation.
 So instead of looking at eating right and exercising for calorie burning to balance a number, we’d look at eating right and exercising as ways to create better adaptations to environmental stress.
 Exercising isn’t about “burning” calories, although that happens, but rather engaging the system in physically challenging activities that engage the system to more fully utilize its energy resources and feel less prone to save them.
 Stress mechanisms inform the system about what type of challenges it is experiencing, what type of resources it has present and what it must do to try to regain balances.

 Let’s explore the physics as to why calories are not central: A Manifold

 See that small flat dot?
 That would represent calories.
 Calories are one of the flat parts to a circle, the round world of food and health.
 Calories are the most practical and direct cause; a flat-world cause of weight gain.
 The problems come when we start thinking the world is actually flat or when we continue using “Euclidean Space” dynamics of simple math to take on a complicated phenomenon as the human body and health, which needs non-Euclidean, round-world principals.
-The same problems occur if you take out one aspect in any complex ecosystem—you cause more problems.
+The same problems occur if you take out one aspect of any complex ecosystem—you cause more problems.

 Flat-world philosophies are an approach in science called linear science.
 Linear science finds single variables to find facts about the world.
 Another scientific approach is called nonlinear science and this science (which are rules used to discover truth) is about the interactions and complexity dynamics of the world.
 It’s by far a much more appropriate science to use, as it takes the linear information and puts it into real life complex scenarios.
 It’s not the absolute answer science of hard linear facts, but the softer fuzzier complex science that represents “what ifs” and “maybes” and “depends on the context”, aka “real life”.